Game Studies and Design Undergraduate Minor

 • INFO 303: Writing Across Media Informatics

-Note: Same as WRIT 303 Writing Across Media
+Note: Same as WRIT 303 Writing Across Media.
+This course satisfies the General Education Criteria for: Advanced Composition.

 • IS 145: Mapping Inequalities: Serious Games & Simulations Information Sciences